New HP Specter x360. Appearance, materials, control elements, assembly

 Result: 4 out of 5

-The screen resolution can be Full HD (1920 × 1080) or 4K (3840 × 2160).
-Durable Corning Gorilla Glass NBT protects it from scratches.
+Screen resolution can be Full HD (1920 × 1080) or 4K (3840 × 2160).
+It is protected from scratches by durable Corning Gorilla Glass NBT.

-The 2017 HP Specter x360 13 specifications include four speakers and two discrete amplifiers.
+The 2017 HP Specter x360 13 specs include four speakers and two discrete amplifiers.
 The laptop also has a new hybrid thermal and infrared sensor to monitor the computer's surface temperature and other characteristics to balance fan noise and cooling.